advaitpaliwal/reminisc/README.md

 - Classifies user input to determine if it should be stored as a memory
 - Generates contextual responses using retrieved memories and chat history
 - Utilizes an LLM for memory creation and response generation
-- Integrates with a vector database for efficient memory storage and retrieval
+- Integrates with Supabase and pgvector for efficient memory storage and retrieval

 ## Installation